glebmalkov-afk/AE_task/README.md

    - Game over when the snake hits itself or a wall.
 4. **Run the game.** Confirm it launches and responds to input.
 6. **(Optional polish)**: Add a README.md (1–2 paragraphs) describing what you asked Junie, what it generated, and the improvement you added.

-### Deliverables
-- A **2–3 minute screen recording** showing:
-  - Opening Junie and your initial prompt.
-  - The first runnable version.
-  - The improvement you requested/implemented.
-- A zipped project folder containing the final code.
-- (Optional) Your brief README.md with prompt(s) used and what changed.